JoannaDrx/R-is-for-RNA/README.md

-# R is for RNA
-My R scripts for analysis of RNA Seq data using bioconductor packages
+# Analysis of RNA Seq data using bioconductor packages